cdrani/blog/_posts/2017-12-03-weekly-update-tmux-first-npm-package.md

 contributors which I also want to incorporate in my own libraries, starting with this one.

----

 ## CHANGELOG

----

 ### vim

----

-I have picked up some interesting aspects of vim that I either didn't know existed or just didn't know how to implement.
-Here are a few of them:
+Deliberately using vim means that you constatly pick up new things out of necessity, lest you revert to your previous editor.
+Each new thing you pick , add to your .vimrc, and incorporate in your everyday helps to repel some those urges, especially when you are used to doing things the most ineffiecent way.
+I have picked up some interesting aspects of vim this week that I either didn't know existed or just didn't know how to implement.
+I feel like I'll be learning vim for years, but here are some I learned this week:

 <details>
-<summary>Things learned in vim</summary>
+<summary>Things learned in vim:</summary>
 <br>Usage and difference b/t tabs and buffers.
 <br>Autoreload files -- looking at you package.json :rage.
 <br>Write custom snippets using UltiSnips plugin (tutorial upcoming?).